Out of time: Climate talks go past deadline over coal, cash

 “The negotiating culture is not to make the hard compromises until the meeting goes into extra innings, as we now have done,” said long-time climate talks observer Alden Meyer of the European think tank E3G.
 “But the U.K. presidency is still going to have to make a lot of people somewhat unhappy to get the comprehensive agreement we need out of Glasgow.”

-Three sticking points were making people unhappy on Friday: coal, cash and timing.
+Three sticking points were making people unhappy on Friday: cash, coal and timing.

+A crunch issue is the question of financial aid for poor countries to cope with climate change.
+Rich nations failed to provide them with $100 billion annually by 2020, as agreed, causing considerable anger among developing countries going into the talks.

+A Friday morning draft reflects those concerns, expressing “deep regret” that the $100 billion goal hasn’t been met and urging rich countries to scale up their funding for poor nations to reduce emissions and adapt to climate change — an issue with which developed countries are also grappling.

+This was the “elephant in the room,” said Lia Nicholson, lead negotiator for the alliance of small islands at the summit.
+She said that developing nations and China had a “united position” on this but the proposal hadn’t met with “significant pushback” from rich countries.

+“Small islands can’t always be the ones who are asked to compromise our interest with the objectives of reaching consensus,” she said.

-Friday morning's draft proposals from the meeting’s chair called on countries to accelerate “the phaseout of unabated coal power and of inefficient subsidies for fossil fuels.”
+That Friday draft also called on countries to accelerate “the phaseout of unabated coal power and of inefficient subsidies for fossil fuels.”

 A previous draft Wednesday had been stronger, calling on countries to “accelerate the phasing out of coal and subsidies for fossil fuel.”